 ‘It’s like old dirt in a new structure’ Barkhad Abdi’s Doc Badger tells Ryan Gosling’s K about a significant clay toy horse in Denis Villeneuve’s highly anticipated Blade Runner 2049.
 Like a certain unicorn-shaped piece of origami, the horse is the key to an issue of identity, but the statement is significant also as it encapsulates the success of Villeneuve’s worthy follow-up to Ridley Scott’s 1982 visionary film.
-Inviting us once again into the morally ambivalent universe of mid-21st Century Los Angeles, a paradoxically dense urban sprawl of profound emptiness, Villeneuve’s innovative exploration into Blade Runner’s underlying themes is matched by an overwhelming visual and aural power that feels both distinct, yet evocative of Blade Runner’s unique dystopian landscape.
+Inviting us once again into the morally ambivalent universe of mid-21st Century Los Angeles, a paradoxically dense urban sprawl of profound existential emptiness, Villeneuve’s innovative exploration into Blade Runner’s underlying themes is matched by an overwhelming visual and aural power that feels both distinct, yet evocative of Blade Runner’s cyberpunk dystopian landscape.
 With a script from the original’s writer Hampton Fancher and co-writer Michael Green, Blade Runner 2049 relocates the ‘dirty’ thematic essence of Blade Runner, but decides to reverse-engineer rather than replicate its predecessor.

 K (Gosling), a working blade-runner in 2049, is assigned to locate a rogue Nexus 8 replicant (Dave Bautista).
 A violent end has a new but troubling beginning for K, as he becomes embroiled in the growing dissatisfaction between humans and replicants that are now living closer, but no less stratified, than before.
 The figurative ‘wall’ that Robin Wright’s bureaucratic Madam that ‘separates kind from kind’ threatens to come down upon a startling revelation.
 K is impassively efficient at his job but solitary in his private life, he only finds connection with a commodified holographic interface Joi (Ana de Armas)- sold for the very purpose of companionship.
 Told to destroy an emergent threat to the established order or, on the other hand, a ‘miracle’ to the growing insurgent replicants, K takes up a twisting, turning case that forces him to navigate the echelons of Los Angeles.
 He crosses paths with the many denizens of this wasteland, including the familiar, wizened face of former blade-runner Rick Deckard (Harrison Ford).
 As his own place in the world becomes more questionable, K is soon forced to rethink and confront his fundamental nature- and whether to live or die by its consequences.